smartinm/plone-meteo/README.txt

    configuration information (location code and portlet's look).
 Moreover is possible flush cache data.

- * Meteo is translated into English and Spanish.
+ * Meteo is translated into English, Basque and Spanish.

 Dependencies